 Marlene Naanes, a long-time resident of Harlem and a graduate of Columbia University School of Journalism, joined West Harlem Development Corporation as Manager-Communication and Community Relations on October 9, 2012.
 Her most recent employment was with The (Bergen) Record as a staff writer.
 She has held earlier positions as a staff writer for amNew York, the South Florida Sun-Sentinel and The Advocate in Baton Rouge, La.
 She also has been a freelance writer for Newsday and the New York Post.
 In these positions, Marlene has taken photographs and filmed and edited video in addition to filing stories.
 She covered Hurricane Katrina for Newsday and has written several stories on Harlem.
 Marlene functions as WHDC’s webmaster in addition to community outreach and media relations.
 She holds a Master’s degree in journalism and earned a minor in Spanish at Louisiana State University with a major in environmental science.
-Marlene is married to Stephen Smith of CBSnews.com, and they have a two-year old son.
+Marlene is married to Stephen Smith of CBSnews.com, and they have a son and daughter.

 Natali started working for West Harlem Development Corporation on September 4, 2012 as the Administrative Assistant.
 She previously worked as a Teacher’s Assistant in Paterson, NJ.
 A life-time resident of West Harlem, Natali has held jobs with the Legal Language Interpreting Agency and US Department of Justice and Immigration Service.
 She holds an Associate degree in Liberal Arts from Borough of Manhattan Community College.
 Natali is mother to Kaylyne and Evan.

 423 West 127th Street, Ground Floor, Suite A.